-A veteran of several high-profile political campaigns, Chen has worked in government, the private sector, and academia.
+A veteran of several high-profile political campaigns, Chen has worked in politics, government, academia, and the private sector.

-Chen currently serves as a presidentially-appointed and Senate-confirmed member of the Social Security Advisory Board—an independent, bipartisan panel that advises the president, Congress, and the Commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.
-He is also the inaugural Director of the Aspen Economic Strategy Group, a project at the Aspen Institute that draws together a diverse range of distinguished leaders and thinkers to address significant structural challenges in the U.S. economy.
+From 2014 to 2018, Chen served as a presidentially-appointed and Senate-confirmed member of the Social Security Advisory Board—an independent, bipartisan panel that advises the president, Congress, and the Commissioner of Social Security on matters related to the Social Security and Supplemental Security Income programs.
+He also served in the George W. Bush Administration as a senior official at the U.S. Department of Health and Human Services.